Thes3us/Python-CPU/README.md

     - `ltz` – reg3 < 0
     - `noz` – reg3 ≠ 0
     - `all` – always jump
+5. `;`
+- Example: `; this is a comment`
+- Any text after `;` is ignored.
 ## 2. Binary
 **FORMAT**: `00000000`
 1. **IMM**: `00 XXX XXX`
-- stores any value from 0 to 63 integers to reg 0
+- stores any value from 0 to 63 integers to reg 0.
 2. **MOV**: `01 XXX YYY`
-- moves value from reg0-reg6 (XXX) to reg0-reg6
+- moves value from reg0-reg6 (XXX) to reg0-reg6.
-- can also move output value to register and vice verca
+- can also move output value to register and vice verca.
     - 000 - reg0
     - 001 - reg1
     - 010 - reg2